 Our TRS Properties and our tenants' casino operations were forced to close temporarily in mid-March through various dates into May and June 2020.
-Even though most of our properties recommenced operations to encouraging results, including certain locations where earnings were higher than the corresponding period in the prior year, it is uncertain whether these strong results will continue in future periods, particularly with the recent increases in COVID-19 case counts throughout the United States which in turn has resulted in additional temporary closures of certain casino facilities in various jurisdictions.
-As of the date of this filing, 1 facility out of our 48 facilities is temporarily closed.
-Although rent payments continue to be paid by our tenants, the temporary closures will likely result in lower variable rent reset amounts and reduce the likelihood of rent escalators that are tied to certain rent coverage ratios which contain such clauses.
-The ultimate impact of COVID-19 on us is highly uncertain and subject to change and will depend on future developments, which cannot be accurately predicted, including the duration of the pandemic, continued emergence of new strains of COVID-19, the speed with which available vaccines are administered to the public, additional or modified government actions, new information that will emerge concerning the severity and impact of COVID-19 and the actions taken to contain COVID-19 or address its impact in the short and long term, among others.
+Even though most of our properties recommenced operations to encouraging results, including certain locations where earnings were higher than the corresponding period in the prior year, it is uncertain whether these strong results will continue in future periods, particularly with the widespread increases in COVID-19 cases throughout the United States as a result of the Delta variant of COVID-19, which began to spread globally in the first half of 2021, and the more recent Omicron variant detected in November 2021, which appears to be the most transmissible variant to date.
+Although rent payments continue to be paid by our tenants, the temporary closures may result in lower variable rent reset amounts for the Penn Master Lease which resets in 2023.

+Despite a recent decline in cases, hospitalizations and deaths in large portions of the United States, mask mandates, social distancing, travel restrictions and stay-at-home orders could be reinstated.
+The ultimate impact of COVID-19 and its variants on us is highly uncertain and subject to change and will depend on future developments, which cannot be accurately predicted, including the duration of the pandemic, continued emergence of new strains of COVID-19, the effectiveness of vaccines and therapeutics over time against current and future strains of COVID-19, additional or modified government actions, new information that will emerge concerning the severity and impact of COVID-19 and the actions taken to contain COVID-19 or address its impact in the short and long term, among others.